UBC-STAT/stat545.stat.ubc.ca/intructor-guides/worksheets-and-autograding.md

 Also the worksheets that the guidebook links to.

 As for drawing boundaries on topics, try to use the topic schedule on [Issue 25](https://github.com/UBC-STAT/stat545.stat.ubc.ca/issues/25).
-Keep in mind the line up the worksheet with the correct week -- Worksheet 1-A is the only worksheet spanning two weeks (at least, in STAT 545A).
+Keep in mind to line up the worksheet with the correct week -- Worksheet 1-A is the only worksheet spanning two weeks (at least, in STAT 545A).

 ## Making a new worksheet